Our lawyers are handling Prilosec lawsuits in all 50 states.

 Were there proper warnings?

 A lot of victims who have suffered from this drug come to the Internet looking for the settlement value of the Prilosec cases.
 Regrettably, it is impossible to predict how this litigation will pan out.
-The first PPI kidney injury lawsuits were filed last year.
-Could it take years for a settlement?
-It could.
-But there could also be a class action settlement the resolves the lion’s share of these cases.
-It is just too soon to know.
+The bellwether trial in October 2022 will tell us a lot.

 What should I do?